pranjay-poddar/Dev-Geeks/Java Projects/Brick Breaker Game/README.md

 # How to launch the game

--Open your VSCode
+- Open your VSCode
--Make sure you have JDK and the requied Java Extensions for VSCode installed in your PC.
+- Make sure you have JDK and the requied Java Extensions for VSCode installed in your PC.
--Just click Run Java in your CodeRunner
+- Just click Run Java in your CodeRunner
--Enjoy!
+- Enjoy!

 # Preview